ascalco/aswebsite/content/projects/projects_main.md

 ### Usability tests

-Artificial simulations (formally, agent-based models) are a powerful technique used by scientists to model technical and social systems to investigate the likely effects of interventions on those systems.
-Modelling software such as NetLogo enable computer and social scientists to program and develop new models.
+Artificial simulations (formally, agent-based models) are a powerful technique used by scientists to model technical and social systems and investigate the likely effects of interventions on those systems.
+Modelling software such as [NetLogo](https://ccl.northwestern.edu/netlogo/) enable computer and social scientists to program and develop new models.
 More than a dozen inputs....
 [Read more](/projects/case_study_MeatNet)

 ### Application of Behavioural Sciences principles